NeogitOrg/neogit/CONTRIBUTING.md

 These reside inside [`./lua/neogit/popups/`], and are split into `init.lua` and `actions.lua` for the setup and keybindings, and the git commands to execute, likewise intended to get an overview of the options and keybindings for the popup in `init.lua` without concerning yourself with the git commands and parsing in `actions.lua`.

+To access your new popup through a keybinding, add it to the table in [`./lua/neogit/popups/init.lua`] inside `mappings_table`.
+This will enable you to access the popup through both the status buffer and help popup.

 ## Getting Started

 If you are using [Lazy.nvim](`https://github.com/folke/lazy.nvim`) you can configure it to prefer sourcing plugins from a local directory instead of from git.

-Simply clone Neogit to your project directory of choice to be able to use your local changes.
+Simply clone `Neogit` to your project directory of choice to be able to use your local changes.
 See [`lazy-spec`](https://github.com/folke/lazy.nvim#-plugin-spec) and [`lazy-configuration`](https://github.com/folke/lazy.nvim#%EF%B8%8F-configuration) for details.

 ## Code Standards

 ### Testing

-Neogit is tested using [Plenary](https://github.com/nvim-lua/plenary.nvim#plenarytest_harness).
+`Neogit` is tested using [Plenary](https://github.com/nvim-lua/plenary.nvim#plenarytest_harness).

 It uses a *Busted* style testing, where each lua file inside [`./tests/{test_name}_spec.lua`] is run.